eth-pkg/eth-nodes/README.md

 This initiative streamlines the process of packaging diverse Ethereum nodes for Debian-based systems.
 It offers a systematic approach to generate Debian packages for various Ethereum clients.

+The project is still under active development, check out the [roadmap](/Roadmap.md) for upcoming features.

 ## Installing clients